kailash-manasarovar/statement/docs/timeline/2025/august.md

 - A toddler getting passed around - I thought they were seeing if I'd raise the alarm but I knew it was phoney.
 - What was the purpose of it all; it was really getting silly by then, but I was so high my head was swimming.
 - Oh, that was it.
 Keep me from thinking straight and seeing the obvious.

+### Jitendra Das lookalike at the thermal baths

+- Yup, they even did this!
+- Why?
+- I think they're insane.
+- My guess is they knew they were going to murder me, so they thought they'd have a bit of fun and take the piss in the meantime.
+- And the women operatives won't have been thinking this way, either, just the men, and perhaps only the (good, I imagine) proportion of male security service operatives who are addicted to criminal porn.

 ### Cupcakes